boundtotheearth/tp/docs/UserGuide.md

 ##### Searching by Name

-* The `n/` prefix checks whether a project has a certain name.
+* The `n/` prefix checks whether an item has a certain name.

 * Searching by name only requires a partial match.
-This means that a project with the name `carpet` and `car` can potentially be the result of searching for the term `car`.
+This means that an item with the name `carpet` and `car` can potentially be the result of searching for the term `car`.

-The following walkthrough shows how you can use the find command to search for projects with `ad` in their name.
+The following walkthrough shows how you can use the find command to search for items with `ad` in their name.

 1. Key in the command `find n/ad` in the command box and press <kbd>Enter</kbd>.